-- SellStuff, Inc. buys scrap metal, refines and sells the purified products to a buyer in exchange for the buyer’s promise to pay $100,000.
+- SellStuff, Inc. buys scrap metal, refines, and sells the purified products to a buyer in exchange for the buyer’s promise to pay $100,000.
 The buyer is unwilling or unable to pay.
 SellStuff, Inc. can deduct $100,000 from gross revenues, thereby lowering its tax burden.

 - SellServices, Inc. offers consulting services and makes a deal to help a client make optimal use of scrap metal in exchange for the client’s promise to pay $100,000.
 Note that SellServices, Inc. does not sell any metal or any other tangible good; it only offers their time and expertise.
 The client does not pay.
 SellServices, Inc. is unable to write off the promised $100,000 or any opportunity cost of spending time with the client, agreed-upon billable hourly rate, nor any fraction of training or education it took to advertise or otherwise convince the client to hire them.

-Several variations on a standard invoice make business operations and record keeping much easier.
+Several variations on a standard invoice make business operations and record-keeping much easier.
 When negotiating a business agreement, one party will usually introduce a proposed invoice.
 This is the client’s first introduction to the entrepreneur’s terms and compensation requirements.
 A proposed invoice spells out likely costs for various line items as well as discounts or late fees that an entrepreneur may have in mind.
-The proposed invoice can be amended many times before final agreement and start of work.
+The proposed invoice can be amended many times before the final agreement and start of work.
 Make sure to get written confirmation and signature of prospective invoice recipient that outlines his agreement to all invoice terms.
-You can always look up for a good blank invoice to use and edit it according to your need.
+You can always lookup for a good blank invoice to use and edit it according to your need.

-If a project or assignment is lengthy, multifaceted or otherwise difficult to itemize in one invoice, interim invoices are a great organizational tool that helps clarify expenses, payments, and deliverables.
+If a project or assignment is lengthy, multifaceted, or otherwise difficult to itemize in one invoice, interim invoices are a great organizational tool that helps clarify expenses, payments, and deliverables.
 Interim invoices estimate ongoing costs that will be required for project completion.
 Upon completion, the final invoice will take into account any over or underpayment by the client and credit them accordingly.

-Final invoices include all expenses for products, services, labor and other compensation expected and outlined in a proposed invoice or other agreement.
+Final invoices include all expenses for products, services, labor, and other compensation expected and outlined in a proposed invoice or other agreement.
 Total expenses should take into account line item expenses as well as deductions for any interim or estimated payments sent by the client prior to completion.

 Failure to pay a legitimate invoice in full by the due date can trigger additional fees or interest pertaining to an outstanding balance.
 These fees or interest can be summarized and communicated to a client with an interest invoice.
-Interest invoices reference the unpaid amount, applicable rate, rate and next payment due date.
+Interest invoices reference the unpaid amount, applicable rate, rate, and next payment due date.
 Note that interest or late fee invoices should not come as a surprise.
 A client should be aware of, and agree to, potential interest and late fee charges upon negotiating the proposed invoice and other documentation pertaining to a business deal.
 If a dispute about incomplete payment comes to arbitration or court, interest invoices may be decided to be invalid if their stated terms were not referenced earlier in the proposed invoice.

 Resolving Outstanding Payment

 Some customers will be unable or unwilling to pay their bills.
 If a business is not willing to let the issue slide, it has several choices in how to pursue the outstanding funds.
-A reliable option involves small-claims court if the amount is below the state-designated limit for small claims courts.
+A reliable option involves a small-claims court if the amount is below the state-designated limit for small claims courts.
 Typically, non-payment of, on average, $10,000 or less can be handled in small-claims courts.
 Arbitration or civil court can settle larger disputes.
-An outstanding balance can also be sent to a collections agency, with the agency taking either a flat fee or percent of collected amount in exchange for their help.
+An outstanding balance can also be sent to a collections agency, with the agency taking either a flat fee or percent of the collected amount in exchange for their help.

 The strength of invoices in legal disputes rests on the clarity of payment terms, all applicable due dates and timelines, justifiable amounts, and organized line items.
 A bill that is haphazard or ambiguous will not go far with customers nor with courts.
 On the other hand, a well-crafted invoice communicates professionalism, reliability, and confidence in the product or service an entrepreneur is selling.
-Though invoice prep services abound, FreshBooks are especially convenient and intuitive when it comes to putting together invoices.
+Though invoice prep services abound, FreshBooks is especially convenient and intuitive when it comes to putting together invoices.